bryantjay/Portfolio/Quickies/Seattle Labor Spending by Department/README.md

 # Exploring Seattle City Wages

 This is a brief look at the wage data for various public departments within my city of Seattle.
-This and other public municipal data are readily available through Seattle's [Open Data Portal](https://data.seattle.gov/).
+This and other public municipal data is readily available through Seattle's [Open Data Portal](https://data.seattle.gov/).

 ## Data Download